doriancodes/colima-k8s-nix/README.md

 LICENSE   README.md     shell.nix      test.txt
 ```

 And the same goes if we first create a file through our regular shell and we want to read it from the `nix-shell`.
-So the environment^1 that we have in the `nix-shell` is closer to our **real** shell.
+So the environment[^1] that we have in the `nix-shell` is closer to our **real** shell.
 This is why we have to handle the memory responsibly and use garbage collection commands.
 The memory that nix uses to download and install packages is the physical memory of our machine, not the virtualized one (like in the case of `containers` and `virtual machines`).

 This also means that if we exit the shell without stopping and deleting the `colima` instance that we started, it will continue to run even when we exit the `nix-shell` and even if we don't have `colima` installed globally.

-1:- Using this term loosely here

 ## Container tools: `docker`, `containerd` and `nerdctl`